xytovl/steam-runtime-tools/bin/launch-client.md

 or
 `.../steamapps/common/SteamLinuxRuntime_sniper/pressure-vessel/bin/`.

+For a Steam game that runs under the "Steam Linux Runtime 3.0 (sniper)" (or newer) compatibility tool, such as Team Fortress 2 (app ID 440), if you set its Steam Launch Options to

+    STEAM_COMPAT_LAUNCHER_SERVICE=container-runtime %command%

+you can run debugging commands inside the container, in this example **wflinfo**(1):

+    $ steam-runtime-launch-client --list
+    --bus-name=com.steampowered.App440
+    --bus-name=com.steampowered.App440.Instance54321

+    $ steam-runtime-launch-client \
+        --bus-name=com.steampowered.App440 \
+        -- \
+        wflinfo --platform=glx --api=gl

+`wflinfo` and its arguments can be replaced by any command and arguments that will run successfully inside the container, for example `steam-runtime-system-info`, `xterm` or `bash -i`.

 For a Steam game that runs under Proton 7.0 or later, if you set its Steam Launch Options to